2022 San Mateo, Rizal, local elections: Provincial board election

 The second district in its previous form was represented in the Rizal Provincial Board by incumbents Rommel Ayuson, Omie Rivera, Rolando Rivera, and Dino Tanjuatco, who were all re-elected in 2019.
 Following the creation of the third district—which solely encompasses San Mateo—the municipality is represented by one board member elected by the district.

-Among the four incumbents, Ayuson and Tanjuatco ran for public office in other districts; Omie Rivera ran for the Mayoralty of San Mateo; Rolando Rivera was term-limited, and died in office on March 24, 2022.
+Among the four incumbents, Ayuson and Tanjuatco ran for public office in other districts; Omie Rivera ran for the Mayoralty of San Mateo; and Rolando Rivera was term-limited, later dying in office on March 24, 2022.
 Thus, the third district was left with an open race for its provincial board seat.

 The ruling 1SanMateo coalition nominated Hermenegildo Cequeña for the seat, while Team I Love San Mateo nominated John Patrick Bautista for the seat.
 A third candidate—Cirilo Oropesa Jr.—also ran for the seat.